 To find out more please see our terms and conditions.

-You will study topics in marine zoology and biology that deal with the form, function and classification of marine animals.
+You will study the form, function and classification of marine animals.
 You'll focus on cell biology and genetics, marine ecosystems and biological oceanography.
-You'll gain experience through laboratory classes and fieldwork.
-You will undertake a residential field course to develop skills and an appreciation of the UK’s marine biodiversity.
+You'll gain experience through laboratory classes, field work and time on our research vessel.

 |Diversity of Marine Animals||20|